What Is a Diploma Mill?

 Accredited schools and programs undergo a strict evaluation and monitoring process by the accrediting agency.
 Accreditation ensures schools and programs meet a high standard and encourages and rewards their improvement and further development.

-To limit the reach of diploma mills, the government began restricting federal financial aid to accredited institutions in the mid-20th century.
+To limit the reach of diploma mills, the federal financial aid to accredited institutions in the mid-20th century.
 Most scholarships and employer tuition reimbursement programs apply only to accredited schools and programs.

 Accredited schools and programs lead to qualifications that employers and other educational institutions recognize and respect.
 Depending on your field, accredited credentials may qualify you for industry certifications or state licensure.
 In most cases, the credits you earn can also transfer to other accredited institutions.